-Laura Jones joined us as Carpenter Housemistress when Karen Cole retired this year.
+Laura Jones joined us as Carpenter Housemistress in 2017.
 Laura was a Senior Mistress at Llandovery College and was responsible for the pastoral well-being of the pupils throughout the school.
 She also comes to us a as qualified SENCo and Dyslexia/SpLD specialist.

 When not teaching or leading a house, Laura enjoys netball, and is a qualified netball and hockey coach, as well as a netball umpire.
 She also loves to paint (acrylics) and enjoys running half marathons.

-Laura joined King's with her husband Dafydd, who was also a Housemaster at Llandovery, and their children: Martha (six) and Mabel (three).
+Laura joined King's with her husband Dafydd, who was also a Housemaster at Llandovery, and their children: Martha (seven) and Mabel (five).
 Dafydd has joined our chemistry department, and is also a tutor and house assistant in Woodard House.

-Momoka Hayash (Mo) is a keen footballer and talented linguist.
-She lives in the flat at the front of Carpenter, which is situated along the corridor past the junior study rooms.
+Born and schooled in Devon, Miss Rogers lives in the flat at the front of Carpenter House, which is situated along the corridor past the junior study rooms.
 She recently graduated as a PE Teacher and has a passion for strength and conditioning.
-She is an important point of contact if you need to see a member of staff or just fancy a chat.
+She is an important point of contact if you need to see a member of staff or would like to talk.

 Assistants and House Matron

 Miss Meg Menheneott (Mathematics, Netball, Hockey) – Third Form tutor

 Mrs Karen Paul (Assistant Director of Music, Girls' Football, Dance) – Fifth Form tutor

 Mrs Abi Godfrey (Geography, CCF, Netball) – Fourth Form tutor